IjtsiRamos/Sudoku-generator/README.md

-# Test-README-generator
+# Sudoku-generator
-A test was created using jest from node js to test the functionality of a README generator
+A test was created using jest from node js to test the functionality of a Sudoku generator